notsag-dev/htb-haircut/README.md

 Shellcodes: No Results
 ```

-I'd encourage you to first check the PoC to see what's going on, basically it is possible to create a file owned by root that can be edited by our group (www-data in this case) which can be used for privilege escalation.
+I'd encourage you to first check the PoC to see what's going on, basically it is possible to create a file owned by root that can be edited by us (www-data in this case) which can be used to do privilege escalation.

 When trying to execute the script (first exploit listed) it's noticeable that it needs some manual action to be functional:
 - Change the way in which the script creates the .c files.
-It does is using `cat` and it does not work properly and adds more lines to the file that is not C code and naturally fails afterwards.
+It does is using `cat` and it does not work properly.
 - ```gcc``` fails to compile as it does not find `cc1`.
 By doing `locate cc1` we see this is its location: `/usr/lib/gcc/x86_64-linux-gnu/5`.
-Adding that to the path and trying again did the trick.
+Adding that path to the PATH env var retrying did the trick.

-After completing these manual actions, a root shell is popped after executing the script:
+After completing these manual actions, a root shell is popped when executing the script:
 ```
 # whoami
 whoami